parth-patel97/Loan-decision-advisor/README.md

-# Loan Prediction Algorithm
+# Loan Approval Prediction Algorithm

 A machine learning model to predict the loan approval probability.

-In this project, there are three different classifiers used for prediction.
+In this project, three different classifiers were used for prediction.

-1.Decision Tree classifier
+1. Decision Tree classifier

-2.Random Forest classifier
+2. Random Forest classifier

-3.Logistic Regression
+3. Logistic Regression

-4.SVM
+4. SVM

 Test accuracy 86%.